newenclave/schemer-rs/README.md

 ### how does it work?

 You give schemer file, it return json schema.
 But for now there is no json generator.
-So it just parses the own schema and generate the same schema.
+So it just parses the own schema and generates the same schema.

 ### depends?